 This blog summarizes a discussion held on Twitter Spaces on June 10, 2022.
-You can listen to the full discussion here.
+You can listen to the full discussion with the audio player below.

 Just after the Bureau of Labor Statistics released its May Consumer Price Index (CPI) report, Brookings convened an expert panel of economists to discuss the new data.
 Wendy Edelberg (The Hamilton Project), Jason Furman (Harvard Kennedy School), Justin Wolfers (University of Michigan), and David Wessel (Hutchins Center on Fiscal and Monetary Policy) offered their perspectives, summarized here in five key takeaways.
-Listen to the full discussion on Twitter.
+Listen to the full discussion with the player above.

 1. Inflation is still picking up pace, and it may last